SquareBracketAssociates/Booklet-Scraping/README.md

-# A booklet on Voyage: object persistence via NoSQL
+# A booklet on Scraping HTML with XPath